Take a radish and...Read Now

 Well, beloved, I'm not sure I should have bothered!
-The rascal came up with the thirteenth-century treatment below, an item he unexpectedly came across whilst researching, on behalf of Rochester Cathedral, a manuscript about, of all things, monastic revenues.
+The rascal came up with the thirteenth-century treatment you see below, an item he unexpectedly came across whilst researching, on behalf of Rochester Cathedral, a manuscript about, of all things, monastic revenues.

 Contra stranguriam et dysuriam ... or how to tackle slow and painful urination: